 Susan Thomas, Senior director, commercial sustainability, Asda

 Jo-Anne Chidley, CEO, Beauty Kitchen

 Gaelle Le Gelard, Food circular design project manager, Ellen MacArthur Foundation

-- How can private and public financial institutions support the UK’s green recovery?
+- How can private and public financial institutions support UK’s green recovery?

-- How can we harness environmental and social sustainability data to engage investors?
+- How to use environmental and social data to engage investors

 Dr Rhian-Mari Thomas, CEO, Green Finance Institute